Shakespeare to Winehouse open 9:00am–7:00pm on Thu, Fri, Sat from 7 July

 Baz Luhrmann (b.
-1962), film director, aspired to be an actor, appearing in Winter of Our Dreams (1981) and studying acting at NIDA before turning to directing.
-In 1986 he and fellow NIDA students devised a successful one-act stage piece called Strictly Ballroom, which toured Australia in an expanded version the following year.
-After mounting an acclaimed La Bohème for the Australian Opera (a production he would recreate on Broadway in 2002) Luhrmann co-wrote and directed the film version of Strictly Ballroom (1992), which won 8 AFIs, including the Best Director and Best Picture awards.
-Strictly Ballroom's success in the U.S. landed Luhrmann a three-year deal with Fox.
-His 1996 hit Romeo + Juliet made more than $US 45 million.
-It was followed by Moulin Rouge (2001), which premiered triumphantly at Cannes and earned 8 Oscar nominations; Australia (2008) and eight short films for display in the gallery spaces in the Metropolitan Museum of Art exhibition Impossible Conversations: Schiaparelli and Prada (2012).
-His audacious version of The Great Gatsby, filmed in Sydney and the Blue Mountains premiered in mid-2013.
+1962), filmmaker, aspired to be an actor, appearing in Winter of Our Dreams (1981) and studying acting at NIDA before turning to directing.
+In 1986 he and fellow NIDA students devised a successful one-act stage piece called Strictly Ballroom, which toured Australia the following year.
+After mounting an acclaimed La Bohème for Opera Australia, he co-wrote and directed the film version of Strictly Ballroom (1992), which won eight Australian Film Institute awards, including Best Director and Best Picture.
+His 1996 hit Romeo + Juliet was followed by Moulin Rouge (2001), which premiered triumphantly at Cannes and earned eight Oscar nominations, Australia (2008), and an audacious adaptation of The Great Gatsby (2013).
+Luhrmann's sixth feature film, Elvis, premiered at Cannes in May 2022.

 Gift of the artist 2006